Eliteaarif/GDSC-app/easy-invoice/README.md

 ## Easy Invoice

-It is an open source application to create and manage invoices.
+- It is an open source application to create and manage invoices.
+- In this application firebase Authentication is used and to store user data firestore is used.

 ## Link to download invoice app
 https://drive.google.com/file/d/1iufHjb7uiMyWz0xmQxM2hcsTMyKcituc/view?usp=sharing